-In practice, however, it is commonly observed that weak hash functions, including 2-universal hash functions, perform as predicted by the idealized analysis for truly random hash functions.
+In practice, however, it is commonly observed that simple hash functions, including 2universal hash functions, perform as predicted by the idealized analysis for truly random hash functions.
 In this paper, we try to explain this phenomenon.
 We demonstrate that the strong performance of universal hash functions in practice can arise naturally from a combination of the randomness of the hash function and the data.
 Specifically, following the large body of literature on random sources and randomness extraction, we model the data as coming from a "block source," whereby each new data item has some "entropy" given the previous ones.
-As long as the (Renyi) entropy per data item is sufficiently large, we note that the resulting behavior when choosing a hash function from a 2-universal family is essentially the same as for a truly random hash function.
+As long as the (Renyi) entropy per data item is sufficiently large, it turns out that the performance when choosing a hash function from a 2-universal family is essentially the same as for a truly random hash function.
 We describe results for several sample applications, including linear probing, balanced allocations, and Bloom filters.